Learning Representations from Product Titles for Modeling Shopping Transactions: Experiments

 Table \ref{tab:next_product_warm_start} and Table \ref{tab:next_product_cold_start} show marginal improvements of BASTEXT-Avg+ and BASTEXT-Conv+ over their counterparts (BASTEXT-Avg and BASTEXT-Conv).
-The improvement is due to the very short product titles; they are therefore poor at capturing the semantic meaning of the texts.
-Instead, using pretrained word vectors improves the representations of short texts.
+It is because the product titles are very short, therefore, are poor at capturing the semantic meaning of the texts.
+Using pre-trained word vectors will improve the representations of short texts.